Environment variables

 Section titled “NODE_TYPE ”Controls which components run in this process.
 Valid values are:

-all(default): Run web server, Fedify message queue, and import workerweb: Run only the web server (HTTP API)worker: Run only workers (Fedify message queue + import worker)
+all(default): Run web server, Fedify message queue, import worker, cleanup worker and remote replies scrape workerweb: Run only the web server (HTTP API)worker: Run only workers (Fedify message queue + import worker + cleanup worker + remote replies scrape worker)

 This allows separating the web server from background workers for better scalability.
 When running high-traffic instances with many followers, separating workers can improve performance.